WallarooLabs/wally/book/go/getting-started/run-a-wallaroo-go-application-vagrant.md

 ![Computation Detailed Metrics page](/book/metrics/images/computation-detailed-metrics-page.png)

-Feel free to click around and get a feel for how the Metrics UI is setup and how it is used to monitor a running Wallaroo application.
+Feel free to click around and get a feel for how the Metrics UI is set up and how it is used to monitor a running Wallaroo application.
 If you'd like a deeper dive into the Metrics UI, have a look at our [Monitoring Metrics with the Monitoring Hub](/book/metrics/metrics-ui.md) section.

 ## Shutdown